 The Accountability Console is the world’s most comprehensive database of community complaints filed with independent accountability mechanisms (IAMs) about the impacts of internationally financed projects.

-The database will provide unprecedented transparency into the unintended harm caused by internationally financed projects.
+This database provides unprecedented transparency into the unintended harm caused by internationally financed projects.
 Its tools allow users to better understand how and why communities are harmed, and to identify the main roadblocks and bottlenecks in reaching effective remedy through accountability offices.
 In addition, the Accountability Console contains benchmarking tools to compare policies and practices across financial institutions, and analytics that layer complaint data onto these comparisons.
-Together, this information can support communities in filing more effective complaints, advocates in pushing for policy change, and investors in improving due diligence.
+Together, this information can support communities in filing more effective complaints, advocates in pushing for policy change, and investors in improving ESG due diligence.

 Communities & Advocates: If you are seeking justice for harm caused by internationally financed projects, the Console provides unparalleled insight into what outcomes a complaint process can achieve, the limitations, and how a complaint process can differ across mechanisms.
 You can also access documents from complaints that led to results to inform your advocacy and learn which groups to consult for advice.
 If you are advocating for stronger accountability systems, you can use the Console’s benchmarking of each IAM’s policies as the basis for evidence-driven policy recommendations to strengthen the accountability system.